wandersick/englishize-cmd/README.md

 8. Administrator rights are required.
 It asks for rights to elevates itself (Does not elevate over network mapped drives)
 9. Windows Vista/7/later and their server versions only
+10. Portable by default.
+Optional installer enables `englishize` and `restore` commands globally (in Command Prompt and Run prompt.
+For PowerShell, the commands would be `englishize.bat` and `restore.bat`)

 ## Background